- Pay and the obligation to work

 If your employer dismisses you without reasonable grounds for doing so, you may claim compensation for pain and suffering, subject to certain conditions.

 Providing the conditions for tax exemption are met, compensation of up to one and a half times the national insurance basic amount may be paid tax-free.
-The national insurance basic amount is adjusted annually and is currently set at NOK 90 068 (as at May 2015).
+The national insurance basic amount is adjusted annually and i.e. NOK 96 883 at May 2018).

 Any agreement made between an employer and employee regarding payment of tax-free compensation is not binding for the tax authorities.
 The general rule is that all payments received from the employer must be regarded as taxable income, and the tax authorities are free to assess the content of the agreement in relation to relatively stringent rules for tax exemption.